 Unfortunately, the only way to diagnose these ulcers is by direct visualization with a flexible fiber-optic scope: a gastroscope.

-At Buckeye Veterinary Service, we have a portable 3.0 meter gastroscope that allows us to examine the entire stomach, as well as a short portion of the duodenum (beginning of the small intestine).
-Horses are required to be off food for 20-24 hours (they can have water) to allow unobstructed viewing.
-Generally the horse is sedated, the gastroscope is passed through the nostril into the stomach (just like a nasogastic intubation) and the process is completed in less than an hour in your own barn.
+At BVS, we have a portable 3.0 meter gastroscope that allows us to examine the entire stomach, as well as a short portion of the duodenum (beginning of the small intestine).
+Horses are required to be off food for 14-16 hours (they can have water, but this should be pulled 2 hours prior to the appointment) to allow unobstructed viewing.
+Generally the horse is sedated, the gastroscope is passed through the nostril into the stomach (just like a nasogastric intubation) and the process is completed in less than an hour in your own barn.
 Problem cases can be fasted overnight in our clinic and scoped there.

 As we enter the esophagus, the normal longitudinal folds, saliva, and peristaltic movement can be seen.